 The hospital segment is the largest contributor to the market and is anticipated to exhibit a CAGR of 3.56% over the forecast period.
 Patients' conditions can deteriorate rapidly in a hospital environment for various reasons.
 Maintaining a patient's breathing is the main priority in any emergency, although achieving airway control can be difficult.
 Major operations such as heart surgeries, knee and hip replacements, and surgical procedures to treat cancer require intubation while the surgery is performed.
 With the growing number of surgical procedures in hospitals, the need to maintain airway control, especially for patients, has increased the utilization of airway management devices.
 In particular, the number of patients requiring intubation and mechanical ventilation has increased in hospital settings.
 Sometimes, newborn infants may require endotracheal intubation while undergoing general anesthesia during surgery.

-List of key players in Endotracheal Tubes Market
+List of Key and Emerging Players in Endotracheal Tubes Market

 Recent Developments